The Kevies: Part 2

 CCSS State Conference - An amazing conference throughout topped off by my hotel room being comped and upgraded to a suite for no charge.
 I got a bunch of great ideas that I’m excited to explore.
 My own session could not have gone better.
 It was well attended, all the tech worked and people left joyful and inspired.
 I got to meet some people I’ve only known through Twitter and make contacts that will last a lifetime.
 Thumbs up all around.

-AVID Parent Showcase - My 7th grade showcase night went well despite having low attendance.
+Elective Parent Showcase - My 7th grade showcase night went well despite having low attendance.
 Those who attended had a great time going through their projects with their students and enjoying our class videos.
 I wish more parents had a chance to see it.
 I look forward to continuing the tradition next year.

 IECSS Awards - One of my colleagues (Scott Hill) was recognized this year as an IECSS Outstanding Educator and I attended the banquet.
 It was great to see all those recognized and see Scott get some long overdue recognition for his work.
 He was my master teacher 16 years ago and continues to do amazing work in the classroom.
-(Bonus points for the keynote speaker talking a ton about AVID for no reason!)

 And the winner is… CCSS State Conference.
 I feel like this conference was another step in my life journey.
 I presented as CCSS two years ago and my session was packed.
 It should have been, I was winning an award that year and that should have helped drive traffic.
 This time I was presenting in a rough timeslot (8 AM, Saturday) and didn’t have any additional advertising.
 Still, my session was packed again.
 I heard so many positive comments afterwards that I left thinking I was really onto something.
 Now if I could just turn Design Like Disney into a book...

 Class of the Year (As chosen by the audience)